Progvice/WeiTo/README.md

 # WeiTo

-WeiTo converts Wei to other ethereum formats.
+WeiTo converts Wei unit to other ethereum units.
 At the moment this class only offers conversion from Wei to Ether.